awsdocs/aws-serverlessrepo-developer-guide/doc_source/using-aws-sam.md

 ## Policy Templates<a name="serverlessrepo-policy-templates"></a>

-When you add a serverless application to the AWS Serverless Application Repository, AWS SAM allows you to choose from a list of policy templates\.
-When you choose one of these templates, your AWS Lambda functions are scoped to the resources that are used by your application\.
+AWS SAM allows you to choose from a list of policy templates to scope the permissions of your Lambda functions to the resources that are used by your application\.
+Policy templates do not require additional customer acknowledgements to deploy the application\.

 Below is the list of available policy templates, along with the permissions that are applied to each one\.
 AWS SAM automatically populates the placeholder items \(such as AWS Region and account ID\) with the appropriate information\.

-**Important**
-For applications published to the AWS Serverless Application Repository, you're only allowed to use the supported policy templates to extend the permissions for `AWS::Serverless::Function` resources\.
-Custom policies and AWS managed policies aren't allowed, and are rejected when the application is published to the AWS Serverless Application Repository\.

 If you want to request a new policy template to be added, do the following: